-Chris Brown Proclaims He Is A Psychotic Stalker In Bizarre Rant [VIDEO]
+Chris Brown Proclaims He Is A Psychotic Stalker In Bizarre Rant [Video]

-Ever since Chris Brown made headlines by beating up his ex-girlfriend, Rihanna, he has been known as a bit of an immature troublemaker, notes The Inquisitr.
+Ever since Chris Brown made headlines by beating up his ex-girlfriend, Rihanna, he has been known as a bit of an immature troublemaker, notes the Inquisitr.
 This is especially true in regards to Brown’s relations with members of the opposite sex — for a recent example, take a look at Chris Brown’s rant against actress/model Karrueche Tran, as reported by Hollywood Life.
 And just yesterday, International Business Times wrote, Brown made what might be his strongest case for being the least woman-friendly person in Hollywood by publicly distributing a rant that needs to be seen to be believed.

 In the expletive-laced rant, which he posted in the form of a video on his Instagram account on Tuesday night, Brown seemed utterly proud to say he is a dangerous obsessive when it comes to romance who, among other things, enjoys making women “miserable” and “stalking the f**k out of [them].”